 - Requests for unconventional payment methods #3 (gift card).
 The seller asks that payment be made via a gift card, such as those offered by Amazon.
 They may reassure you that you're covered by a protection guarantee, but that only applies to the purchase of the gift card itself.
 Once the gift card is given to someone, the card originator's obligation ends.
 See the FTC's consumer information article How NOT to use a gift card for details.

 (*) REMINDER: Consistent with the Public complaints about customer service section of the Guidelines for productive online discussion, a major goal of HB is keeping the discussion focused on espresso, the barista, and coffee, not service and e-commerce issues.
-This thread is not for reporting specific websites.
+This forum is not for reporting specific websites.
 Its purpose is offering research strategies by which members can judge for themselves.